Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Background

-For a trajectory \(\bigl(s_t,a_t\bigr)\) with return \(\hat R_t\) and baseline value \(V_\phi(s_t)\),
+For a trajectory \(\bigl(s_t,a_t\bigr)\) with return \(\hat R_t\) and baseline value \(V_\theta(s_t)\),

-The expected reward is represented through the advantage function \(\hat{A}_t\), encoding how much better than the "average" action that particular action is expected to be.
-PPO is used in the VLM-RLAIF framework to guide the initial SFT model based on rewards from the trained RM.
-Importantly, unlike the original RLAIF framework, we only have the rankings instead of a score-based reward model, thus PPO is not optimal for our framework.
+The expected reward is represented in the advantage function \(\hat{A}_t\), encoding how much better than the "average" action that particular action is expected to be.
+This policy optimization algorithm is used in VLM-RLAIF \citep{ahn2024tuning} to guide the initial SFT model based on rewards from the trained RM.

 \textit{Group Relative Policy Optimization} (GRPO) \citep{shao2024grpo} addresses some limitations of PPO including unstable updates from reward magnitudes and the requirement of a trained value function to compute advantage.
-As introduced by DeepSeekMath, GRPO extends PPO to sample relative performance over \( \bm{G_i}\) candidate responses for one query \(\bm{q}\).
+As introduced by DeepSeekMath, GRPO extends PPO to token probabilities \(\bm{o_t}\) over \( \bm{G_i}\) candidate responses for one query \(\bm{q}\). \begingroup